2ptr/Mallet/README.md

 If none is provided, you may use a C2 template:

 ### Quick Mode
-Quick mode can be used to generate a PE payload with default options - triple AES encryption with local thread execution:
+Quick mode can be used to generate a PE payload with default options - a .rsrc payload wth triple AES encryption and local thread execution:

 ### Custom Mode
 Custom mode allows much more control over payload generation parameters.